Forget-Me-Not Mountain is a stiff climb to a leisurely hike at altitude in Kananaskis Country, Alberta, Canada.

 Forget-Me-Not Mountain is a perennial favorite and an excellent mountain for early season conditioning.
 Located at the end of Hwy 22X/66, the mountain is surrounded by Powderface Ridge, Nihahi Ridge, and the impressive range on the other side of Elbow Valley.
 Parking is located at the entrance to the Big Elbow Backcountry Campground in Kananaskis Country, Alberta, Canada.

 In early spring it can be a challenge to cross the river.
-Along Wild Horse Trail there is a cairn to the right at the junction of the trail which begins the ascent on Forget-Me-Not Mountain but it is often overgrown with shrubbery so careful observation is expedient.
+A short distance along Wild Horse Trail there is a cairn to the right at the junction of the trail which begins the ascent on Forget-Me-Not Mountain but it is often overgrown with shrubbery so careful observation is expedient.
 Elevation gain is aggressive through forest with an occasional justifiable pause as an opening to enjoy developing dramatic vistas.

 The small, pristine, aquamarine Forget-Me-Not Pond, becomes a tiny speck as the relentless slug up the mountain continues.
 The Ford Knolls are laid out in a row beneath Nihahi Ridge.
 As trees thin, the trail skirts cliff edges for expansive views of Powderface Ridge, Prairie Mountain and Moose Mountain along the borders of Elbow Valley.